 More Cool Secret Code for Kids

-Using secret code is so fun, and there are lots more super cool secret code activities you can do.
+Now that you’ve had fun with these spy decoder printables, there are lots more super cool secret code activities you can do.

-Here are a few more secret code ideas and activities to try.
+Here are a few more secret code ideas and activities to try:

 Make maths fun with this Number line secret code

 Learn the ASCII binary alphabet with Lego.